 '''

 $$claims-set-claims //= (sw-version-label => sw-version-type)

 sw-version-type = [

 version: tstr,

-scheme: $version-scheme / As defined by CoSWID /
+scheme: $version-scheme ; As defined by CoSWID

 ]

 '''

-3.10.
+3.11.
 The Security Level Claim (security-level)

-This claim characterizes the device/entity ability to defend against attacks aimed at capturing the signing key, forging claims and at forging EATs.
-This is by defining four security levels as described below.
+This claim characterizes the entity's ability to defend against attacks aimed at capturing the signing key, forging claims and at forging EATs.
+This is by defining four security levels.

-These claims describe security environment and countermeasures available on the end-entity/client device where the attestation key resides and the claims originate.
+This claim describes the security environment and countermeasures available on the entity where the attestation key resides and the claims originate.

 - 1 Unrestricted: There is some expectation that implementor will protect the attestation signing keys at this level.
-Otherwise, the EAT provides no meaningful security assurances. - 2 Restricted: Entities at this level are not general-purpose operating environments that host features such as app download systems, web browsers and complex productivity applications.
+Otherwise, the EAT provides no meaningful security assurances. - 2 Restricted: Entities at this level are not general-purpose operating environments that host features, such as app download systems, web browsers and complex applications.
 It is akin to the secure-restricted level (see below) without the security orientation.
 Examples include a Wi-Fi subsystem, an IoT camera, or sensor device.
 Often these can be considered more secure than unrestricted just because they are much simpler and a smaller attack surface, but this won't always be the case.
-Some unrestricted devices may be implemented in a way that provides poor protection of signing keys. - 3 Secure-Restricted: Entities at this level must meet the criteria defined in section 4 of FIDO Allowed Restricted Operating Environments [FIDO.AROE].
+Some unrestricted devices may be implemented in a way that provides poor protection of signing keys.

+- 3 Secure-Restricted: Entities at this level must meet the criteria defined in Section 4 of FIDO Allowed Restricted Operating Environments [FIDO.AROE].
 Examples include TEE's and schemes using virtualization-based security.
-Like the FIDO security goal, security at this level is aimed at defending well against large-scale network/remote attacks against the device. - 4 Hardware: Entities at this level must include substantial defense against physical or electrical attacks against the device itself.
-It is assumed any potential attacker has captured the device and can disassemble it.
+Security at this level is aimed at defending against large-scale network/remote attacks against the entity. - 4 Hardware: Entities at this level must include substantial defense against physical or electrical attacks against the entity itself.
+It is assumed the potential attacker has captured the entity and can disassemble it.
 Examples include TPMs and Secure Elements.

 The entity should claim the highest security level it achieves and no higher.
 This set is not extensible so as to provide a common interoperable description of security level to the Relying Party.
-If a particular implementation considers this claim to be inadequate, it can define its own proprietary claim.
+If a particular use case considers this claim to be inadequate, it can define its own proprietary claim.
 It may consider including both this claim as a coarse indication of security and its own proprietary claim as a refined indication.

-This claim is not intended as a replacement for a proper end-device security certification scheme such as those based on FIPS 140 [FIPS-140] or those based on Common Criteria [Common.Criteria].
-The claim made here is solely a self-claim made by the Attester.
+This claim is not intended as a replacement for a formal security certification scheme, such as those based on FIPS 140 [FIPS-140] or those based on Common Criteria [Common.Criteria].
+See Section 3.21.

 '''

 $$claims-set-claims //= (

 security-level-label =>

 security-level-cbor-type /

 security-level-json-type

 )

 security-level-cbor-type = &(

 unrestricted: 1,

 restricted: 2,

-secure-restricted: 3.
+secure-restricted: 3,

 hardware: 4

 )

 security-level-json-type =

 "unrestricted" /

 "restricted" /

 "secure-restricted" /

 "hardware"

 '''

-3.11.
+3.12.
 Secure Boot Claim (secure-boot)

 The value of true indicates secure boot is enabled.
-Secure boot is considered enabled when base software, the firmware and operating system, are under control of the entity manufacturer identified in the OEMID claim described in Section 3.6.
-This may because the software is in ROM or because it is cryptographically authenticated or some combination of the two or other.
+Secure boot is considered enabled when the firmware and operating system, are under control of the manufacturer of the entity identified in the OEMID claim described in Section 3.6.
+Control by the manufacturer of the firmware and the operating system may be by it being in ROM, being cryptographically authenticated, a combination of the two or similar.

-'''

-$$claims-set-claims //= (secure-boot-label => bool)
+\$\$claims-set-claims //= (secure-boot-label => bool)

-'''

-3.12.
+3.13.
 Debug Status Claim (debug-status)

-This applies to system-wide or submodule-wide debug facilities of the target device / submodule like JTAG and diagnostic hardware built into chips.
-It applies to any software debug facilities related to root, operating system or privileged software that allow system-wide memory inspection, tracing or modification of non-system software like user mode applications.
+This applies to entity-wide or submodule-wide debug facilities of the entity like JTAG and diagnostic hardware built into chips. applies to any software debug facilities related to root, operating system or privileged software that allow system-wide memory inspection, tracing or modification of non-system software like user mode applications.